If you have question, send an email to Marco.Janssen@asu.edu.

 Edella Schlager: School of Government and Public Policy (University of Arizona)

-Potential participants are requested to submit to firstname.lastname@example.org by March 1, 2020 the following information:
+Potential participants are requested to submit to email@example.com by March 1, 2020 the following information (SUBMISSION CLOSED):

-Registration costs for those who are admitted: $100
+Registration costs for those who are admitted: $80 for IASC members and $100 for non-members.

 The registration fee will be used 100% to support the IASC in their basic operations.